StatCan/aaw-kubeflow-profiles-controller/README.md

 - `BLOB_CSI_FDI_PROTECTED_B_AZURE_STORAGE_AUTH_TYPE`: for the current implementation, only `spn` auth type is supported
 - `BLOB_CSI_FDI_PROTECTED_B_AZURE_STORAGE_AAD_ENDPOINT`: the azure active directory endpoint

-For more context on the blob-csi system as a whole (from deployment of infrastructure to azure containers), see this [diagram](./docs/diagrams/blobcsi_system.png).
+For more context on the blob-csi system as a whole, see [here](https://github.com/StatCan/aaw-developer-docs/blob/main/docs/features/object-storage/blobcsi.md)
-  - Legend:
-    - Line types:
-      - Solid lines follow the paths of the deployment or provisioning of resources.
-      - Dashed lines outline the paths for connectivity.
-    - Line Colours:
-      - Navy blue lines are used for edges connecting nodes within the kubernetes cluster.
-      - Light green lines are assiciated with kubeflow from a users perspective.
-      - Yellow lines are associated with argocd.
-      - Purple lines are associated with terraform.
-      - Light blue lines are associated with edges that connect from nodes anywhere in the diagram to an azure resource.

 *This will deprecate the minio controller.*